 Group B streptococcal (GBS) septicemia is a severe bacterial infection that affects newborn infants.

-GBS septicemia now occurs less often, because there are methods to screen and treat pregnant women at risk.
+GBS septicemia now occurs less often, because there are methods to screen and treat pregnant women whose babies are at risk.

 The following increase an infant's risk for GBS septicemia:

 - Being born more than 3 weeks before the due date (prematurity), especially if the mother goes into labor early (preterm labor) and has not been screened for GBS